jerome-lux/RAMSES2/readme.md

     ├── metadata.json
 ```

-Images are stored in the images folder (must be jpg).
+Images are stored in the images folder.
 Masks are stored in labels\  folder (should be 1-channel uint16 uncompressed png).
 They must have the name basename as their corresponding image.
 the `annotations.csv` file must contain at least the following columns: